 It’s also a good idea to unplug your television to ensure no electricity is present while cleaning.

-2. Wipe the Screen With a Dry Microfiber Cloth
+2. Remove Dust With a Dry Microfiber Cloth

 Using a microfiber cloth is essential as it will not scratch the screen.
 A cloth made from a coarse material – even tissues and paper towels – can make things worse.